geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 ### Building from the Source

-If you want to include the printing module in your MapStore, building the source code you have to add the profile `printing` (profiles are the 2nd argument of the `build.sh` script, after the version):
+If you want to include the printing module in your MapStore, by building the source code, you have to add the profile `printing` (profiles can be added as 2nd argument of the `build.sh` script, after the version that is the 1st.
+If you have more then one profile, you can add them separated by `,`):

 ```bash
 ./build.sh [version_identifier] printing